themarcusaurelius/Metricbeat/README.md

 Elasticsearch API Endpoint: _PLACEHOLDER_API_ENDPOINT_
 ```

-##### Linux
+##### Mac & Linux

-To install and configure Metricbeat, enter the following into your console along with the url given to you when you created your Vizion Elastic app.
+To install and configure Metricbeat, enter the following into your console.
 Make sure you are using elevated privileges for the install.

 ````CSS
 curl https://olympus-io.github.io/vizion.ai/beat-install-scripts/install-config-metricbeat.sh > install-config-metricbeat.sh; chmod a+x  install-config-metricbeat.sh; ./install-config-metricbeat.sh _PLACEHOLDER_API_ENDPOINT_
 ````

-The intallation script will prompt you to select the proper environment, then will install and complete basic configuration automatically.
+The installation script will prompt you to select the proper environment, then will install and complete the basic configuration automatically.

 To enable a module, enter `metricbeat modules enable << module name >>` or `./metricbeat modules enable << module name >>`